Hexen: Beyond Heretic: Deathkings of the Dark Citadel

+Re-release and Vestiges of Grandeur

+On August 7, 2025, Bethesda Softworks re-released Heretic and Hexen in a bundle called Heretic + Hexen, developed by Id Software and Nightdive Studios in association with Activision and Raven Software, for Windows, Xbox One, Xbox Series X and S, PlayStation 4, PlayStation 5, and Nintendo Switch.
+The re-release came with a brand new campaign titled Vestiges of Grandeur that included new maps, as well as a remastered soundtrack titled "Tome of Power" by Andrew Hulshult.
+The game was also made available to select Game Pass members of PC Game Pass and Game Pass Ultimate.

 Reception

 Heretic and Hexen shipped a combined total of roughly 1 million units to retailers by August 1997.
+Individually, the game sold over 250,000 copies.

 Reviewing the PC version, Maximum remarked that Hexen sets itself apart from other "3D slashers" with its selection of characters and novel approach to level design, which "leads to your character choosing their path rather than being guided around a rather linear series of rooms, proving that 3D games have matured".
 They also commented that the gameplay is consistently intense due to the difficulty of the enemies, the variety of weapons and power-ups, and the sheer size and breadth of the levels.
 They gave the game 5 out of 5 stars and their "Maximum Game of the Month" award.
 A reviewer for Next Generation opined that "Hexen takes everything that was good about Heretic, and makes it even better."
 He commented that the ability to choose between three different character classes gives the game replay value, something that had been missing from first-person shooters up until then, and though the graphics are blocky and pixelated, the "eerily lifelike" sound effects make up for it to a large extent.
 Like Maximum, he praised the non-linear level design and concluded the game to be a must-have for any first-person shooter fan.
 Chris Hudak, citing the differing abilities of the three playable characters, called Hexen "Slicker, smarter and more stylish than Doom---with all the killing and three times the replay value."

 Computer Games Strategy Plus named Hexen the best "First-Person Action" title of 1995.
 It was also a runner-up for Computer Gaming World's 1995 "Action Game of the Year" award, which ultimately went to Crusader: No Remorse.
 The editors called it "another Doom bloodfest distinguished by its fantasy setting and the fact that it let you play as either a fighter, priest or mage, each with unique attributes and weapons".